 The BOC may establish marked observer areas and ask that observers remain within those areas unless otherwise permitted by the BOC.
 Unlike observation areas in the polling place, recount observation areas are not required to be placed at any specific distance, provided the candidates and their representatives can view and identify the election materials and the observers are not disruptive to the recount process.
+Compare Wis.
+Stat. § 7.41(2) with § 9.01(3).
 If there is not sufficient room for all observers to view the election materials, preference shall be given to candidates, their representatives or counsel.
 The use of video or still cameras inside the recount room is permitted unless it is disruptive or interferes with the recount.
 The BOC may enforce reasonable restrictions on items brought into the recount room, such as marking devices, food, or drink.

 If any observer engages in disruptive behavior that in the opinion of the BOC threatens the orderly conduct of the recount, the BOC shall issue a warning and if the observer does not cease the offending conduct, order the observer's removal.
+See Wis.
+Stat. § $\underline{12.13(3)(x)}$ ("No person may...interrupt or disturb the voting or canvassing proceedings.")